 Inventory, bunch : 0

-Broccoli leaves are the leaves of broccoli plants and are a dark, blue-green with, purple and grey highlights.
-They have a thin fibrous central stem running throughout each large leaf, which is usually 10 to 13 centimeters wide and 15 to 18 centimeters long.
-Similar in appearance to collard greens, Broccoli leaves will vary slightly in color and shape depending on its variety.
-Broccoli leaves have a succulent, crunchy texture and mild, sweet, broccoli flavor with a slight bitterness.
+Broccoli leaves are large, flat, and wide, averaging 15-18 centimeters long and 10-13 centimeters wide.
+They have a thin, fibrous central stem running throughout each leaf, ruffled edges, and have an appearance similar to collard greens.
+Broccoli leaves will vary slightly in color and shape depending on its variety, but the green leaf typically has dark blue-green spots with purple and grey highlights covering the surface.
+Broccoli leaves have a succulent, crunchy texture and mild, sweet, green flavor with a slight bitterness.
 They are best when harvested at a young age as they will become more fibrous and bitter with time.

 Broccoli leaves are available year-round.

-Broccoli leaves are a member of the brassica family, which also includes cabbage, mustard, brussels sprouts, kohlrabi and cauliflower.
-In 2014, Foxy Produce trademarked Broccoli leaves with their crop of leaves aptly name, BroccoLeaf.
-The company originally tested Broccoli leaves as a juicing green but after discovering its versatility and positive eating qualities the company decided to promote the leaves as the newest super green on the market.
+Broccoli leaves, botanically classified as Brassica oleracea, are members of the brassica family along with cabbage, mustard, brussels sprouts, kohlrabi, and cauliflower.
+In 2014, Foxy Produce trademarked Broccoli leaves as BroccoLeaf.
+The company originally tested Broccoli leaves as a juicing green, but after discovering its versatility and positive eating qualities, the company decided to promote the leaves as the newest super green on the market.
+Broccoli leaves are often sold under the BroccoLeaf name in grocery stores and can be used similarly to kale, swiss chard, or collard greens.

-Broccoli leaves are high in vitamin A, C and K and are also high in calcium, folate and potassium.
+Broccoli leaves are high in vitamin A, C, and K and also contain calcium, folate, and potassium.

 Recipes that include Broccoli Leaves.
 One is easiest, three is harder.